renslightsaber/korean-whisper-finetune-example/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

-## [accelerate, torch] Train(=Fine-Tune)
+## [🤗 accelerate] Train(=Fine-Tune)
 : you can train your code with 🤗 huggingface [`accelerate`](https://huggingface.co/docs/accelerate/index).
 This package can make you feel more comfortable to use multi-gpu training, mixed precisions and others.
 I am sure.
+Of course, this code is based on 🔥 Pytorch.

 First, you should move to the `hf`.
 ```